 Flores previously advised the United Nations Development Program and UN Women in East Timor and Zimbabwe, managed a USAID-funded program to combat human trafficking in Indonesia, and worked at the ACLU's Women’s Rights Project.

-International Human Rights Clinic Fellow, Lecturer in Law
+Global Human Rights Clinic Fellow, Lecturer in Law

 More Human Rights Opportunities

 In addition to the Clinic, the Law School offers a number of other opportunities for students interested in international human rights: